hybridgroup/cylon-site/source/blog/2014-11-18-creating-pre-built-binaries-for-cylon-modules.html.markdown

 also have dependencies for this NPM modules.
 And it is even more obvious when doing a workshop and several of the attendants do not have all the dependencies required to compile these native extensions.

-  That is why we took it upon ourselves to provide pre-built binaries for all the modules, that have native dependencies and are used in Cylon or its submodules, for all major platforms.
-We accomplish this using node-pre-gyp, which provides a very solid process to setup packaging and publishing of pre-compiled binaries for easy consumption.
-Using node-pre-gyp in tandem with CI tools like AppVeyor (build for Windows platforms) and TravisCI (build for Linux and OSX) we can automatically generate, package, publish and have binary packages available each time a new version of the module is released.
+  That is why we took it upon ourselves to provide pre-built binaries for all major platforms, for all modules that we use in Cylon that have native dependencies.
+We accomplish this using node-pre-gyp, which provides a very solid process to setup packaging and publishing of pre-compiled binaries.
+Using node-pre-gyp with CI tools like AppVeyor (build for Windows platforms) and TravisCI (build for Linux and OSX) allows us to automatically generate, package, publish and have binary packages available each time a new version of the module is released.

   ## Steps to setup and auto generate the binary packages